sriram-senthilkr/tp/docs/DeveloperGuide.md

   ```
     ___________________________________________________________
     CS2040C Data Structures and Algorithms
 	This module introduces students to the design and implementation of fundamental data structures and algorithms.
-The module covers basic data structures (linked lists, stacks, queues, hash tables, binary heaps, trees, and graphs), searching and sorting algorithms, basic analysis of algorithms, and basic object-oriented programming concepts.
+  The module covers basic data structures (linked lists, stacks, queues, hashtables, binary heaps, trees, and graphs),
+  searching and sorting algorithms, basic analysis of algorithms, and basic object-oriented programming concepts.
 	Pre-Requisites: CS1010 or its equivalent
 	MCs: 4
 	Module cannot be SU-ed.